Bombardier-C-Kram/TatinCLI/ReadMe.md

-A command-line interface for the [Tatin](https://tatin.dev) package manager, allowing you to manage APL packages from your terminal.
+A (WIP) command-line interface for the [Tatin](https://tatin.dev) package manager, allowing you to manage APL packages from your terminal.

 ## Overview